vedidev/android-profile/README.md

     ```
     > The secret is your encryption secret for data saved in the DB.

-1. Initialize `SommlaProfile`
+1. Initialize `SoomlaProfile`

   ```Java
     SoomlaProfile.getInstance().initialize();
   ```

-1. If integrating with virtual economy module, please see [android-store](https://github.com/soomla/android-store) for store setup.
+1. If integrating a virtual economy with the store module, please see [android-store](https://github.com/soomla/android-store) for store setup.

 1. Refer to the [next section](https://github.com/soomla/android-profile#whats-next-selecting-social-providers) for information of selecting social providers and setting them up.